-Canon 4000D versus Leica T
+Canon 4000D vs Leica T

-The Canon EOS 4000D and the Leica T (Typ 701) are two digital cameras that were announced, respectively, in February 2018 and April 2014.
+The Canon EOS 4000D (called Canon T100 in some regions) and the Leica T (Typ 701) are two digital cameras that were revealed to the public, respectively, in February 2018 and April 2014.
 The 4000D is a DSLR, while the T Typ 701 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 16.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 16.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica T is notably smaller (30 percent) than the Canon 4000D.
 Moreover, the T Typ 701 is markedly lighter (12 percent) than the 4000D.
 In this context, it is worth noting that neither the 4000D nor the T Typ 701 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.